-Christmas in London is a blast, even if it is going to look a little different this year.
-It’s not all tears though, from pop-up Christmas markets to Christmas carols and festive films – here are the best things to do in London at Christmas.
+Christmas in London is a blast, from pop-up markets to Christmas carols and festive films – here are the best things to do in the capital at Christmas time.

-Those of you who know me will not in any way, shape or form will be surprised when I say that Christmas season in London is hands down one of my favourite times of year.
+The Christmas season in London is hands down one of our favourite times of the year.

 The Best Things to do to Celebrate Christmas in London